|

 Your not attending Mass.

-To many Catholics, Mass is often
+To many Catholics, Mass seems

-in order to enjoy other things more immediately pleasant and satisfying.
+to enjoy other things more immediately pleasant

-Precepts of the Church.
-But when the
+written in the Precepts of the Church.

 saying that some sort of fluid intake is a necessary minimum to sustain